What We Believe

 Perdue brings a unique skill set to the Tax Collector’s office.
 His education combined with corporate and private business experience has allowed him to work towards a customer centered office focused on efficient and effective operations.

-Married to wife Charla for 25 years, they have two boys.
-Zac, their eldest son, was recently honorably discharged as an airborne medic in the United States Army and his spouse Raquel is a medic in the North Carolina Army National Guard.
-Caleb is a junior at Florida State University with a degree in Accounting and works for the Florida Department of Financial Services.
+Married to wife Charla for 27 years, they have two boys.
+Zac, their eldest son, was recently honorably discharged as an airborne medic in the United States Army and his wife Raquel is a medic in the North Carolina Army National Guard.
+Caleb recently graduated Florida State University with a degree in Accounting and works for the Florida Department of Financial Services.
 He plans to start graduate school in Fall 2021.
 Chuck is actively involved in his church and the family is frequently involved in local and international mission projects.
 Together, they are actively involved in their church, enjoy traveling, boating, and spending time with family and friends.